mathieutu/php-project-launcher/README.md

-  composer | c       Execute Composer in web service (with proper version of php). yarn | y           Execute Yarn in project (with Node v10, linux environment). bash | sh          Open a bash console in web service. logs               View output from services. ps                 List services.
+  composer | c       Execute Composer in web service (with proper version of php). yarn | y           Execute Yarn in project (with Node v10, linux environment). bash | sh          Open a bash console in web service. inspect            Show the docker configuration for a service. logs               View output from services. ps                 List services.
   *                  Fallback on docker-compose binary.